Zentrum für interdisziplinäre Forschung

 Center for Interdisciplinary Research | Program & Directions

-Events, Workshops, and Group Research
+Events, Workshops, and Research Groups at the ZiF

-Directions to the ZiF and Parking on Campus
+Parking at the ZiF and on Campus

-The centerpiece of the conference infrastructure is the plenary hall.
-It is characterized by its pentagonal floor plan and is considered the most distinctive event space of the ZiF.
-According to the official description, it is suitable for large conferences with 50 or more participants and offers a total of 150 seats, of which 74 are at tables.
-The equipment includes microphones at all tables, handheld microphones, and headsets for speakers on stage, a projector, a stage camera, and two boards.
-This technical equipment shows that the room not only appears representative but is practically designed for scientific work, presentations, and discussions.
-Especially at interdisciplinary conferences, where lectures, debates, and visualization play a significant role, this combination of room shape and technology is particularly valuable. ([uni-bielefeld.de](https://www.uni-bielefeld.de/einrichtungen/zif/about/at-zif/))
+The heart of the ZiF for events is the plenary hall.
+The official room overview describes it as characterized by its pentagonal floor plan and as the most distinctive conference room of the house.
+It is suitable for large conferences with 50 or more participants and offers a total of 150 seats, of which 74 are arranged at tables.
+Additionally, there are microphones at all tables, handheld microphones, and headsets for speakers on stage, a projector, a stage camera, and two boards.
+For the search for seating plan, hall plan, or plenary hall, this is an extremely concrete and helpful description, as it not only provides a number but also makes the usage concept of the room visible.([uni-bielefeld.de](https://www.uni-bielefeld.de/einrichtungen/zif/about/at-zif/))

 Sources: